 TENANCY - An interest in lands.

-TENANCY BY ENTIRETIES - The owning of lands by husband and wife, with the survivior taking all, and with interest generally non-separable during life of both.
+TENANCY BY ENTIRETIES - The owning of lands by either spouse, with the survivor taking all, and with interest generally non-separable during life of both.

 TENANCY IN COMMON - The owning of lands by several persons, with the share of the one dying passing under his will or under the intestacy laws to his heirs, and not to the survivors.

-TENTATIVE TAX (ESTATE) - The Federal estate tax tentatively due on the sum of a decedent's "taxable estate" and "adjusted taxable gifts" and calculated under the estate tax rate table.
-Such tax is before gift tax credit and credit for estate tax on prior transfers, and credit for foreign death taxes.
+TENTATIVE TAX (ESTATE) - The Federal estate tax tentatively due on the sum of a decedent's taxable estate and adjusted taxable gifts and calculated under the estate tax rate table.
+Such tax is before gift tax credit and credit for estate tax on prior transfers, and credit for foreign federal estate taxes.

 TENTATIVE TAX (GIFT) - The Federal gift tax tentatively due on lifetime-gifts made by a donor in any calendar year, as calculated under the gift tax rate table.
 Such tax is before allowance of available unified credit.

 TESTAMENTARY CAPACITY - The legal and mental ability to make a will.

 TESTATOR - The person who makes a will.

 TRANSFERS DURING LIFE - This general term refers to a variety of lifetime transfers of property or property interests which are ineffective for Federal estate tax purposes though valid in other respects.
 Examples include a transfer with income or possession retained, and certain transfers made within three years of death.
 In such cases the transferred property is included in the gross estate of the transferor.